crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 == Changelog ==

+- Fix for users of the MU domain mapping plugin

 = 2.7 =
 - (19 Feb 2011) - Modified the setting "CAPTCHA input label position on the comment form:" with more options for input and label positions for matching themes.
 - Added new setting in the "Text Labels:" to allow you to change the required field indicator.
 The default is " *", but you can now change it to "(required)" or anything you want.